 New Avian Influenza housing measures in place in some regions of England

-Due to a recent increase of cases of Avian Influenza, from Thursday 30 October Defra are requiring some areas of England in the Avian Influenza Prevention Zone (AIPZ) to house their birds.
+Due to a recent increase of cases of Avian Influenza, from Thursday 6th November Defra are requiring the mandatory housing order to cover the whole of England.

 You must house your birds, if you keep either: